 Aussie As!
 Stickers (on iOS)

 This app is literally a spin-off of Strayamate.
 It takes some of the most common Strayamate phrases and converts them into iMessage stickers.
 Pretty basic stuff really.
 It can be found on the App store here

 Orderise is just a fun app I wrote to catalogue coffee orders for large groups.
 The inspiration for this app actually comes from years of struggling to get my name across in coffee shops in Melbourne, which tend to be loud.
 My name spelled phonetically is Hersch, however when spelled is Harsh.
 Often times when asked for the name of my order would result in the order name being completely munged.
 Some examples: “Taj”, “Raj” (which I suppose is fair enough due to my east indian heritage?
 I am not sure), often times it would come back as Harris or Harry.
 The struggle was real.

 Eventually, I started using fake names - some of my favourites were David, James and Matt.
 Orderise takes the hassle out of name generation by randomly generating a name for your coffee order.

-Orderise can be found here on the Google playstore.
+Orderise can be found on the Play Store here on the Google playstore.